 All of our faculty are available to speak with media, simply click on either expert’s icon now – to book an interview today.

-Jesse Bockstedt Goizueta Foundation Term Associate Professor of Information Systems & Operations Management
+Jesse Bockstedt Senior Associate Dean for Graduate Programs and Professor of Information Systems & Operations Management

 Daniel McCarthy Assistant Professor of Marketing

-Jagdish Sheth Charles H. Kellstadt Chair in Marketing
+Jagdish N. Sheth Charles H. Kellstadt Chaired Professor of Marketing